Building Consents FAQ

 How is my application processed?

 All applications, regardless of how they are received, are put through a formal checking (vetting) process.
 The vetting process is not a technical check it is merely a check to see if all information has been provided.
 Your application may be rejected at this time if insufficient information has been provided.
 The 20 working day clock will start when the application is accepted as complete.
 If a request for further information (RFI) is sent, the 20 working day clock is stopped and processing is suspended until this information is provided.
-Once the requested information is received in full processing will recommence and the consent will be granted by the BCA.
+Once the requested information is received in full processing will recommence and the consent will be granted and issued by the BCA.
 An invoice is generated for the balance of the fees payable (inspections, code compliance certificate, etc).
-Upon payment of these fees, the consent will be issued.

 National Multiuse approvals